openscope/openscope/documentation/commands.md

 _Syntax -_ `AAL123 hold [fixname] [left|right] [leg_time]min` or `AAL123 hold`

+### Squawk
+_Aliases -_ `sq`

+_Information -_ This command tells an aircraft to set its transponder code, or "squawk" a four-digit number, from `0000` to `7777`.
+These codes uniquely identify each plane to the air traffic controller.
+Certain codes have special significance, such as `0033: Paradrop in progress` or `7000: VFR`.
+Currently the squawk is purely cosmetic; including it in game mechanics is planned.

+_Parameters -_ A four digit number.
+Each number must be between `0` and `7`, inclusive.
+For example, `0736` is a valid squawk, `9416` is not.

+_Syntax -_ `AAL123 squawk ####`

+## System Commands

+openScope has a number of commands that do not change game mechanics, known as _system commands_.
+While most are able to be executed via various menus, they can be entered in the command bar if one so desires.

 ### Move Data Block
 _Aliases -_ `` ` (backtick) ``